NationalBankBelgium/ngrx-store-ng1/README.md

 ## Contributing
 ### Submitting Pull Requests

-**Please follow these basic steps to simplify pull request reviews - if you don"t you"ll probably just be asked to anyway.**
+**Please follow these basic steps to simplify pull request reviews - if you don"t you"ll probably just be asked to anyway.
+Note that we're not willing to diverge from the original ngrx-store feature-set.
+This is only intended as a simple backport with no additional features.**

 * Please rebase your branch against the current master
 * Run ```npm install``` to make sure your development dependencies are up-to-date